osofem/bigarith.js/documentation/ispositive.md

 # isPositive()
 <code>isPositive()</code> returns a boolean indicating whether a number is greater than or equals to zero or not.
-This have only a method function.
+This has only a method function.

 #### Syntax
 ##### method function